NirantK/agentai/README.md

 - **Function Execution**: Generate and execute function calls based on conversation context.
 - **Conversation Management**: Effectively manage and track the state of conversations.
 Easily define your own functions which can use messages, functions, and conversation history.

+### Next Week

+- _Multiple Functions_: Call multiple functions in a single conversation with a DSL/DAG.
+- _Retrieval_: Use AgentAI to retrieve information from a vector Database -- but only when needed!
+- _Rich Media_: Support for rich media types e.g. images, audio
+- _Function Generation_: Generate Python functions based on conversation context

 ## Installation

 Install AgentAI using pip: